DSG-UniFE/KubeTwin/lib/mqtt-clients/README.md

 # MQTT clients to comunicate with the parser server
 This is a MQTT client to comunicate with the parser server.
-It is based on the ruby gem `mqtt`.
+It is based on the ruby gem [mqtt](https://github.com/njh/ruby-mqtt).
 The project is divided in two parts: the MQTT subcriber client and the MQTT publisher client.
 The subcriber is responsible to listen to the `parsing/to-kt` topic, process the received data (to optimize) and publish the result bask to the Flask server through the publisher client on the topic `parsing/from-kt`.

 ## Usage
 Move to the `lib/mqtt-clients` directory and run the following commands: